DigitalHealthIntegration/VaccinationApp/README.md

 - App is ready to build on android devices

 #### 2. Configure an iOS app
-- In the Add an app to get started section, click on iOS Icon to add an iOS app to Firebase.
+- Click on 'Add app' button to select a platform, click on iOS Icon to add an iOS app to Firebase.
 - On the next screen, enter your iOS bundle ID & App nickname and click on Register App.
 You can find your Bundle Identifier in the General tab for your app’s primary target in Xcode.
-- Download the GoogleService-Info.plist file & move the GoogleService-Info.plist file you just downloaded into the root of your Xcode project and add it to all targets.
+- Download the GoogleService-Info.plist file place it in the root of your Xcode project and add it to all targets.
 ```sh
 path : ios/Runner/GoogleService-Info.plist
 ```